History of the Jews in Ukraine: Increase of government control

 On 8 April 1929 the new Law on Religious Associations codified all previous religious legislation.
 All meetings of religious associations were required to have their agenda approved in advance; lists of members of religious associations had to be provided to the authorities.
 In 1930 the Yevsektsia was dissolved, leaving no central Soviet-Jewish organization.
 Although the body had served to undermine Jewish religious life, its dissolution led to the disintegration of Jewish secular life as well; Jewish cultural and educational organizations gradually disappeared.
 When the Soviet government reintroduced the use of internal passports in 1933, "Jewish" was considered an ethnicity for those purposes.

 The Soviet famine of 1932–1933 affected the Jewish population, and led to a migration from shtetls to overcrowded cities.

-As the Soviet government annexed territory from Poland, Romania (both would be incorporated into the Ukrainian SSR after World War II) and the Baltic states, roughly two million Jews became Soviet citizens.
-Restrictions on Jews that had existed in those countries were lifted.
-At the same time, Jewish organizations in the transferred territories were shut down and their leaders were arrested and exiled.
-Approximately 250,000 Jews escaped or were evacuated from the annexed territories to the Soviet interior prior to the Nazi invasion.